valju/helsinki/destinations.md

 On your own and we could also organize common ones too.
 More ideas and info possibly added later

-* Helsinki 1952 locations around.
+* Helsinki 1952 Olympic Games locations all around.
 There are a lot of related sites.
 There is "Helsingin Olympialaiset 1952.
 Tapahtumat kartalla" or so named map in some bookstores.
 I have two copies.

 * Museokortti.fi Museum card museum.
 Pay some 74 euros a year and you can visit over 300 museums in Finland, many of them in Helsinki area.